When and How To Refinance a Personal Loan

 When it’s a good idea to refinance a personal loan

-Here are three signs it could be a good idea to refinance your loan:
+Here are three signs that it could be a good time to refinance your personal loan:

 When you should wait to refinance a personal loan

-• You can’t get a lower interest rate.
-Whether market rates have risen or your credit score has dropped, it may not make sense to refinance if you don’t qualify for a lower interest rate.
+You can’t get a lower interest rate.
+Whether interest rates have risen or your credit score has dropped, it may not make sense to refinance if you don’t qualify for a lower interest rate.

 How we chose the best personal loan refinancing lenders